samipak458/Take-Online-Notes-With-Azure-Services/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+Learn more ways of using Azure Static Web Apps: [Azure Static Web Apps](https://docs.microsoft.com/en-us/learn/modules/publish-app-service-static-web-app-api?wt.mc_id=studentamb_202028)

+Checkout [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/?wt.mc_id=studentamb_202028) to see how it can help you out in your web development journey.

 # Code Of Conduct 📜

 To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](https://github.com/samipak458/Take-Online-Notes/blob/master/CODE_OF_CONDUCT.md).